-Many industries suffered economically during the quarantine.
+Many industries suffered economically during the quarantine for the COVID-19.
 Construction was one of the industries hit hardest by the pandemic in terms of job loss.
 The lack of labor supply caused a spike in the cost of labor.
 Additionally, increased construction costs due to labor and lumber costs directly impacted HCDD's costs for home repair and new home development.

 The pandemic has also contributed to service delays in many of HCDD's programs funded with entitlement grants.
-This is largely due to the added focus on activities that prevent, prepare for, and respond to the coronavirus.
-Additionally, service-providers had to quickly pivot from administering in-person assistance to remote assistance while also managing programs with staffing shortages.
+This is largely to due to the added focus on activities that prevent, prepare for, and respond to the coronavirus.
+Additionally, service-providers had to quickly pivot from administering in-person assistance to remote assistance while also managing programs with shortages in staffing capacity.